Applications are now being accepted for ARCA 2018

 Minerva scholarship applications will be accepted through February 28, 2018.

-As spaces on the program are limited, candidates are strongly advised to submit their application materials by December 31, 2017.
+As spaces on the program are limited, candidates are strongly advised to submit their application materials by February 28, 2018 at the latest.
 Applications are reviewed on a rolling basis until census is achieved, after which candidates will be placed on the waiting list.

 In its 10th year, this academically intensive multidisciplinary program provides in-depth, postgraduate level instruction in a wide variety of theoretical and practical elements related to art and heritage crime.
 By examining art crime’s interconnected world, students experience an integrated curriculum in an interactive, participatory setting.
 The program’s courses include comprehensive lectures by experts in the field, classroom- based discussions and presentations, as well as field classes that serve as the backdrop for exploring art crime, its nature, and its impact.